 In book 2, chapter 20 of Dorotheus, a section on delineating the planets in each of the 12 places seems to have been introduced with a quote or a statement from Hermes Trismegistus, and it seems likely that Dorotheus drew some of the material that follows on the places from a text on the subject attributed to Hermes.
 References in Rhetorius and Porphyry to doctrines about the 12 places attributed to Hermes Trismegistus assure us that this was a subject that was explicitly dealt with in texts attributed to that author (this subject will be dealt with in more detail in an article on Hermes).

-At one point Hephaistio of Thebes seems to indicate that one of Dorotheus’ sources was Nechepso, or that Dorotheus was conveying Nechepso’s doctrines through his verses (Hephaistio 2, 21: 26).
+Hephaistio of Thebes seems to indicate that one of Dorotheus’ sources was Nechepso, or that Dorotheus was conveying Nechepso’s doctrines through his verses (Hephaistio 2, 21: 26).

 The philosophical approach that Dorotheus took to astrology is largely unknown, as there are no explicit passages in which he outlines his views on the subject in the surviving fragments of his work.
 Additionally, because the Arabic translation of the text is contaminated and several times removed from its original language, it is not always clear if one is safe in reading between the lines in order to reconstruct his philosophical views based on various offhanded statements in the text.